Sometimes, at low tide, you might see the tree stumps and trunk remains of a petrified forest on Cleveleys beach. Above photo: thanks to Andy Ball

 A number of different weather and environmental processes work together to make beaches change so much from day to day.

-If you find this fascinating you’ll be interested in the new Coast Watchers project which aims to unravel this process.
+If you find beach processes interesting you’ll also be interested in the new Coast Watchers project.
+With your help it aims to unravel this process.

 Join us on Facebook at our Visit Fylde Coast Facebook Group